About Babington leeks

 How to grow

-Mark where you have planted them so you can look out for growth appearing.
-The first appearance of Babington leek shoots can vary depending on your local climate and region and can vary from early to late Autumn.
+If sowing direct, mark where you have sown them so you can look out for growth appearing.
+The first appearance of Babington leek shoots can vary depending on your local climate and region from early winter to early spring.

 How to harvest